Hot Spot: Latin America

 From inside the book

-In this ten - year period the United States spent close to $ 20 billion to counter illicit drugs . ...
-States has created powerful crime syndicates in Mexico , particularly since the interdiction along a well - known drug route through ...
+... drugs in the United States has created powerful crime syndicates in Mexico , particularly since the interdiction along a well - known drug route through the Caribbean from Colombia has helped to shift the transshipment to Mexico ...

-In Tierney's view , U.S. anti - drug warriors put President Morales in power , enabling him to use international organizations to denounce the United States while at the same time gaining stature in Latin America .
+... drug warriors put President Morales in power , enabling him to use international organizations to denounce the United States while at the same time gaining stature in Latin America .
+Latin American governments are also angry at the way ...

 Efni